UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 SCYTHE II (2005):
 * Evil Marine: He's an absolute terror to be up against due to his plasma rifle and high movement speed.
 Spawns in the archvile slot.
 	* Change: Drops a Cell instead of a Clip, because DEHACKED doesn't let you change drops but DECORATE does and the inconsistency bothered me.
-* (Also from Deus Vult II) Afrit: It's volley of fireballs is very deadly; if you get too close, you're toast.
-Spawns with barons.
-	* Change: As per Deus Vult II, it only has 1500 health, rather than 2500 as in Scythe II.

 DEUS VULT II (2008):
 * Hell Cleric: Fires imp fireballs rapidly.
 Spawns commonly with revenants.